DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 5. Create an object that contains the number 5 repeated 9 times along with a sequence from 5 to 50 in steps of 5.

-6. What is the length of the previous object?
+6. Find the length of the previous object.

 #### Exercise